Public Records & Services in Okaton

 Criminal Records

 Criminal records in Jones County cover felony, misdemeanor, and traffic offenses, as well as entries in the sex offender registry.
 These records are maintained by the Jones County Sheriff's Office and the South Dakota Unified Judicial System.
-Background checks can be conducted through the South Dakota Bureau of Investigation, which provides criminal history reports for residents.
+Background checks can be conducted through the South Dakota Division of Criminal Investigation, which provides criminal history reports for residents.
 The Bureau offers online access to certain records, helping with the process For people and employers conducting background checks.

 Vital Records